omec-project/sdcore-docs/design/design-amf.rst

   * Round-Robin Distribution of Sctp Messages over grpc channel to Backend NF

-  * Redirect Support for forwarding to a particular Amf Instance
+  * Redirect Support for forwarding Sctp Messages to a particular Amf Instance